tolarewaju3/codelikethewind/5g-streaming/README.md

       - maven: 'com.mysql:mysql-connector-j:8.3.0'
   replicas: 1
 ```
-**This creates a single-replica data grid cluster.** It also downloads a connector that we’ll use to save our cache data to mysql.
+This creates a single-replica data grid cluster.
+It also downloads a connector that we’ll use to save our cache data to mysql.

 ### Deploy MySQL

-After our call records get stored in cache, we’ll want to put them in a database for future access.
-So we’ll create a mysql database.
+After our call records get stored in cache, we’ll put them in a MySQL database for future access.

 On the left menu, **click “Administrator” and switch to the developer view.** Select the `openshift-operators` project.
-Click "+Add" and select Databases under the developer catalog.
+Click `+Add` and select `Databases` under the developer catalog.

 ![MySQL Installation](img/database.png)